Patricia Heaton: 1996–2018: Everybody Loves Raymond and The Middle

 In 2006, Heaton played United States Ambassador Barbara Bodine in the controversial miniseries The Path to 9/11 about the 1993 World Trade Center bombing in New York City and the events leading up to the September 11, 2001, terrorist attacks.
 Also that year, she starred and produced the untitled ABC comedy pilot about a widowed mother who joins the P.T.A. where she befriends two women she initially dislikes.
 In January 2007, Heaton returned to the stage to co-star with Tony Shalhoub in the off-Broadway play The Scene at Second Stage Theatre in New York City.
 For this performance, Heaton was nominated in the Outstanding Lead Actress category for the 22nd Lucille Lortel Awards.
 From 2007 to 2008, she starred with Kelsey Grammer in the Fox comedy series, Back to You.
-The show about a squabbling anchors of a news program was canceled in May 2008.
+The show about squabbling anchors of a news program was canceled in May 2008.
 For her performance, she was nominated for the Satellite Award for Best Actress – Television Series Musical or Comedy at the 10th Satellite Awards.
 In 2008, she starred in the Hallmark Hall of Fame movie Front of the Class, based on the real story of a mother, Ellen Cohen, raising a son, Brad Cohen, who has Tourette syndrome.

 In 2009, Heaton began starring as Frankie Heck in the ABC comedy series, The Middle.
 The series received positive reviews from critics and lasted nine seasons with 215 produced episodes.
 She received Critics' Choice Television Award nomination for Critics' Choice Television Award for Best Actress in a Comedy Series in 2011.
 In 2011, Heaton was ranked at number 24 on the TV Guide Network special, Funniest Women on TV.
 She received a star on the Hollywood Walk of Fame on May 22, 2012.
 Her production company is FourBoys Entertainment.
 She starred and produced the 2014 comedy film Moms' Night Out.
 The film was released by Sony Pictures Releasing on May 9, 2014, receiving mostly negative reviews from critics.

 In October 2015, Heaton began hosting Patricia Heaton Parties, a cooking show on Food Network.
 The program showcases party-friendly foods and home-entertaining tips.
 The series won a Daytime Emmy Award in 2016 for Outstanding Culinary Program.
 The show ended after two seasons.
 She also did voice over work in the animated films The Star (2017) and Smallfoot (2018).